mantas2000/Thumbnail-Maker/README.md

 Note:
 --------------
-* You cannot resize image's width or height values to bigger than originals.
-Otherwise, program will use the original image's size values.
+●&nbsp; You cannot resize image's width or height values to bigger than originals.
+Otherwise, program will use the original image's size values.</br>
-* JPEG file format does not support "RGBA" format, so the program converts all transparent pixels into white pixels.
+●&nbsp; JPEG file format does not support "RGBA" format, so the program converts all transparent pixels into white pixels.